frankmunoz/phptalent/README.md

 This project uses a number of open source projects to work properly:

+- [PHP] - The easy and power language to modern web apps
 - [AngularJS] - HTML enhanced for web apps!
 - [markdown-it] - Markdown parser done right.
 Fast and easy to extend.
 - [Twitter Bootstrap] - great UI boilerplate for modern web apps